fmodica/fretboard/README.md

 The majority of the fretboard's HTML elements (which represent strings, frets, notes, etc.) are absolutely positioned and animated in JavaScript.
 You can still configure quite a bit, however.

-The fretboard itself has a CSS class of "fretboard-body" and you can set things like its background (maybe use a cool image!), border, box-shadow etc. However, if you want to set its height or width you must do so on its parent element, which has a CSS class of "fretboard-container".
+The fretboard itself has a CSS class of "fretboard-body" and you can set things like its background (maybe use a cool image!), border, box-shadow etc.

 ```
-/* Set height and width here.
-The ".fretboard-body" element
-   will expand to fill this space. */
-.fretboard-container {
-    overflow: hidden;
-    width: 100%;
-    height: 240px;
-    /* At a certain point it doesn't make sense for the fretboard
-       size to decrease, so we set a min-width.
-A scroll-bar will
-       be displayed.
-    min-width: 700px; */
-    margin: 0 auto;
-}

 /* This is the fretboard itself.
 It will expand to fill the
     space of the ".fretboard-container" element. */
 .fretboard-container .fretboard-body {